-Firstly, there is plan-making or the preparation of planning policy.
+- Firstly, there is plan-making or the preparation of planning policy.
 This sets out guidance about how places are expected to develop over time.
 National policy is mainly in the National Planning Policy Framework2 (NPPF).
 Councils set out their planning policies in Local Plans.
-Local communities can also set out their own policies in Neighbourhood Plans.
+Local communities can also set out their own policies in Neighbourhood Plans. - Secondly, there is the need to consider and decide on the individual proposals land-owners/ developers put forward

-- 2.3 As outlined in following chapters of this document, there are opportunities to have your say in different ways in both of these activities. - 2.4 As planning is so wide-ranging, many organisations and people are either directly involved, or can have their say on development proposals.
+- as residents, businesses, to build on or change the use of property and land.
+This mainly requires considering planning applications, a process known as development management. - 2.3 As outlined in following chapters of this document, there are opportunities to have your say in different ways in both of these activities. - 2.4 As planning is so wide-ranging, many organisations and people are either directly involved, or can have their say on development proposals.
 This includes different parts of the government, local residents and groups or businesses, but also private utility companies for example. - 2.5 The Council has overall responsibility for producing future planning strategy for the Borough and preparing a Borough-wide Local Plan.
 It also determines planning applications in most of the Borough.
 The Ebbsfleet Development Corporation (EDC) deals with applications in its own area, but has to use the Council's Local Plan when determining applications.
 The other organisations particularly involved in planning decisions in the Borough are set out in the table below.